Inflectra/rapise-documentation/docs/RVL/Sheets.md

 ## RVL File

-Default file format for RVL scripts is an Excel workbook.
-It makes it easier to combine data with script logic.
-Any RVL file has extension `.rvl.xlsx` and may be open in **MS Excel** directly.
+The default file format for RVL scripts is an Excel workbook, which makes it easier to combine data with script logic.
+Any RVL file has the `.rvl.xlsx` extension and can be opened directly in **MS Excel**.